truongsonghiep/journey-to-the-west/chapter-069.md

 heart and dropsy in the abdomen.
 Prepare it quickly, for I still must use an auxiliary flavor to lend the medicines further assistance."*
-After the two of them had ground the medicines into powder, they said, *"Elder Brother, what other flavors will you use?”
+After the two of them had ground the medicines into powder, they said, *"Elder Brother, what other flavors will you use?"*
 “None,"* replied Pilgrim.
 Eight Rules said, *"There are eight hundred and eight flavors, each of which you have three pounds, but you use only these two ounces.
-You are truly playing tricks on someone!”
-Picking up a flowered porcelain flask, Pilgrim said, *"Worthy Brother, don‟t talk so much.
+You are truly playing tricks on someone!"* Picking up a flowered porcelain flask, Pilgrim said, *"Worthy Brother, don‟t talk so much.
 Take this flask and scrape me half a flask of soot from the bottom of the frying pan."*
-“What do you want it for?” asked Eight Rules. *"IFor the drug,"* replied Pilgrim.
+“What do you want it for?"* asked Eight Rules. *"IFor the drug,"* replied Pilgrim.
 “This little brother,"* said Sha Monk, *"has never seen the use of soot for a drug."* Pilgrim said, *"The proper name for this kind of soot is „Hundred-Grass Frost,‟ and you have no idea that it can soothe a hundred ailments."* Our Idiot indeed brought him half a flask of the soot, which was also ground into powder.
 Then Pilgrim gave him the flask once more and said, *"Go and fetch me half a flask of urine from our horse."*
-“What for?” asked Eight Rules. *"II want it to make some pills,"* replied Pilgrim.
+“What for?"* asked Eight Rules. *"II want it to make some pills,"* replied Pilgrim.
 903
 903
 Laughing, Sha Monk said, *"Elder Brother, this is no joking matter!
 Horse urine